 The analogue instrumentation looks appropriate and nice, tacho damping is good and the small digital odo cum fuel gauge as an inset on the speedo is a neat touch.
 The fluorescent white back-lighting makes the instruments look fetching after dark and thankfully none of the indication lights are so bright as to intrude into the rider’s peripheral vision at night.
 The horn is typical Bullet and just great in the effect it produces on the ones it is sounded to.
 The headlight is bright, the low beam however seemed low-set on our bike but the high beam in contrast was good enough for battling it out with oncoming traffic on those typical Goan single-laned roads.
 All other electrical bits and parts look, feel and work good.
 The battery is an asset at 14 Ah.
 The 13.5 liter fuel tank is not small but our rough estimates of fuel consumption at anywhere between 25-28 kmpl (ARAI certification puts it at 41.9 kmpl) in the real world put the range at a little more than 300 kms before the fuel gauge starts blinking at the minimum marker bar.
 But by then the thick but narrow seat would probably compel the rider to refuel earlier if just for a butt break.

-Summing it up the Royal Enfield Continental GT is an apparently happy marriage of tradition and technology, of heritage and modernity.
+The Royal Enfield Continental GT is an apparently happy marriage of tradition and technology, of heritage and modernity.
 The longevity of the ‘happiness’ would depend upon all its elements continuing to work in unison.
 The new engine will probably be the hardest worked of them all since the cycle parts are way more capable and the rider will be egged on to push the engine harder for more performance.
 Fingers crossed on that.
 But this beautiful bike does manage to bring back that grin of sheer pleasure on the riders face.
 It is a mix of a pleasant surprise (a Bullet that runs that well!), happiness at catching those many eyeballs on the road, the seeping in of the romance of simplistic motorcycling from times gone by and the excellent price (the GT sells for 2,05,000 INR on road in Delhi) it can be had for.
 The Continental GT is all new while arising from history and promises to lead the way to lots more in the coming future.

 Technical Specifications of the Royal Enfield Continental GT Cafe Racer –